Obiohagwu/RNN-lifearchitecture-/README.md

 # RNN-lifearchitecture-
-A foray into Recurrent networks as an architecture for life
+A foray into Recurrent networks as an architecture for the brain

 ---